pingcap/docs/dev/reference/tools/tidb-lightning/backend.md

 ---
 title: TiDB Lightning Back End
-summary: Choose how to write data into the TiDB cluster
+summary: Choose how to write data into the TiDB cluster.
 category: reference
 ---